-Kevin Ostrander ’20, a junior in UVM’s Rubenstein School of Environment and Natural Resources, is accumulating research and work experience through exciting opportunities studying western game birds and leading career-building activities for other undergraduates.
+Kevin Ostrander ’20, a senior in UVM’s Rubenstein School of Environment and Natural Resources, accumulated research and work experience through exciting opportunities studying western game birds and leading career-building activities for other undergraduates.

-He also has enough credits, from high school AP courses and 17-credit semesters, to graduate a year early.
-But, Kevin, who is double majoring in Wildlife and Fisheries Biology and in Environmental Sciences, plans to further his excitement for learning in advanced classes during his senior year.
+He has enough credits, from high school AP courses and 17-credit semesters, to graduate a year early.
+But, Kevin, who double majored in Wildlife and Fisheries Biology and in Environmental Sciences, decided to further his excitement for learning in advanced classes during his senior year.

-“I want to take advantage of all four years and get in some upper-level courses,” he says, with his sights set on graduate school.
+“I want to take advantage of all four years and get in some upper-level courses,” he said, with his sights set on graduate school.

 He paired his wildlife curriculum with a conservation biology concentration in the Environmental Sciences program because it combined his passion for wildlife and his drive to learn all he can about habitat restoration and conservation.
 He also joined the student chapter of The Wildlife Society – a UVM club – and became event coordinator and now president.

 He acknowledges his academic advisor, Associate Professor Jed Murdoch – also the Wildlife Society chapter’s faculty advisor – who has an open-door policy.
-“Jed is always there to offer advice or just to talk,” says Kevin.
-“He gives me space to run the chapter and grow and learn in my own way.”
+“Jed was always there to offer advice or just to talk,” said Kevin.
+“He gave me space to run the chapter and grow and learn in my own way.”

 Early involvement in the chapter and networking through Jed, who connected him with a former student, helped to single Kevin out for a summer internship after his first year.
 He interned with Rubenstein School wildlife and fisheries biology alum Josh Leonard ’12, a PhD student studying sage grouse brood success at the University of Wyoming.
 Kevin roamed Wyoming’s vast sagebrush steppe, tracked 120 radio-collared hens to monitor hen and young survival, and conducted vegetation surveys to help better understand grouse habitat.